|4.6 / 5

 If you’re a student looking for a chance to build credit with responsible card use, without missing out on cash back rewards, the Capital One SavorOne Student Cash Rewards Credit Card should be a terrific fit.

-The card charges no annual fee, offers top-notch cash back variety and flexibility, and comes with a solid set of cardholder perks.
+The card charges no annual fee (See Rates and Fees), offers top-notch cash back variety and flexibility, and comes with a solid set of cardholder perks.
 Indeed, even though it’s a student credit card, you won’t have to make many compromises going with this card versus the full-fledged, non-student version of the Capital One SavorOne Cash Rewards Credit Card.

 Even so, the card has its share of shortcomings.
 Most notably, the SavorOne Student card is burdened by a high APR and lacks an introductory APR offer, which makes it a bit less useful than some competing cards.
 While it offers great rewards value, the SavorOne Student card is not the most forgiving starter card for students new to credit.